MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 You specify the information you want to collect from the user by configuring the [user flow](../external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md#create-and-customize-a-user-flow) settings in the Microsoft Entra admin center.
 Use the [Collect user attributes during sign-up](../external-id/customers/how-to-define-custom-attributes.md) article to learn how to collect values for both built-in and custom attributes.

 You can also specify the **User Input Type** for the attributes you configure.
-The following table summarizes supported user input types, and how to submit values collected by the UI controls to Microsoft Entra ID.
+The following table summarizes supported user input types, and how to submit values collected by the UI controls to Microsoft Entra.

 |    User Input Type     |     Format of submitted values    |
 |----------------------|----------------------|